Friday, October 4, 2024

 lebn vi Got in Frankraykh because European Jews generally saw France as a good place to live.
 They made up less than .2 per cent of the French population in 1900; most lived in Paris.
 They had roles in public administration, the military, and academia in addition to financial services and trades they commonly plied elsewhere.
 French conservatives worried more about liberal-secularist gentiles removing the Catholic Church from public administration, such as laws in the 1880s that universalized and secularized public education.
 However, inspired by the vehement anti-Semite Édouard Drumont, demagogues whipped up public outcry over a purported “Jewish syndicate” pulling strings behind the scenes, bankrolled by the Rothschilds.
 The Panama Scandal of the early 1890s over political corruption and insider financial dealing related to Panama Canal construction gave Drumont and his allies purchase.
 But the Dreyfus Affair threw a dramatic glare on purported Jewish shenanigans.

-France started and lost a war with Germany in 1870-71, losing its northeastern territories Alsace and Lorraine to a Germany unified for the first time.
+France started and lost a war with Germany in 1870-71, losing its northeastern provinces Alsace and Lorraine to a Germany unified for the first time.
 The newly-declared German Empire joined the imperialist rivalry for overseas colonies.
 Into this mix, Captain Alfred Dreyfus, a French general staff officer with “poor people skills”, was arrested in autumn 1894, tried, and convicted of spying for Germany.
 Dreyfus, an Alsatian Jew, was proved in the end to have been framed.
 But the strong emotions this case inspired brought to a head long-ongoing, sometime violent political clashes between republican liberal-secularists—refashioned

 Dreyfusards—and conservatives (the army, royalists, Catholic traditionalists, anti-Semites and anti-Masons)—anti-Dreyfusards—in fights that continued for a decade.
 It also established in France the political antisemitism which would reappear in the 1930s.